 TrustMark has incorporated the new specification, the requirements for registration of the Retrofit Roles and the agreed transitional arrangements into Annex B of our Framework Operating Requirements, so that going forward, where a consumer engages with a TrustMark Registered Business about the installation of energy efficiency measures, they can have confidence that the work is delivered to improved, recognised specifications and is underpinned by a compliance regime.

-It is important to understand that when a PAS 2030:2017 certified business becomes certified to PAS 2030:2019 the requirements of PAS 2035:2019 commence.
-This includes the requirement for a project to be overseen and lodged into the TrustMark Data Warehouse by a TrustMark registered Retrofit Coordinator.
-To find a scheme to support your application for TrustMark, please visit here.
+It is important to understand that when a business becomes PAS 2030:2019 certified, then they must adhere to the PAS 2035:2019 requirements for a project, which must be overseen and lodged into the TrustMark Data Warehouse by a TrustMark registered Retrofit Coordinator.

 PAS 2035 specifies the retrofit roles as follows: